 Amortisation of the website is calculated to write off the cost of the website, less the estimated residual value, over the expected useful life.
-An estimate of the useful life of the Website can be found in the Intangible fixed asses and and amortisation accounting policy.
+An estimate of the useful life of the Website can be found in the Intangible fixed assets and amortisation accounting policy.
+The value of amortisation charge during the year was £4,000.

-Depreciation is calculated so as to write off the cost of an asset, less it's residual value, over the economic life of the asset.
-An estimate of the useful life of the assets is detailed in the tangible fixed assets and depreciation accounting policy.
+Depreciation is calculated so as to write off the cost of an asset, less its residual value, over the economic life of that asset.
+An estimate of the useful life of assets is detailed in the depreciation accounting policy.
+The value of depreciation charge during the year was £402,000.